GOP braces for Democratic investigation overload against Trump, if House flips

 That’s what President Trump will almost assuredly face if Democrats win back the House -- and the much-coveted power to subpoena and launch congressional investigations.

-Democrats need to flip 23 seats to take back control of the House, and the party of the sitting president typically loses seats in the first post-inauguration midterms.
+Democrats need to flip 23 seats to take back control and give Nancy Pelosi another crack at wielding the gavel, and the party of the sitting president typically loses seats in the first post-inauguration midterms.

 The anti-Trump 'resistance' already is preparing for robust political payback, should Democrats succeed.